makedeb/makedeb-docs/docs/home/installing/docker.md

 Docker images are published nightly for all releases of makedeb.
+The images come with minimal packages, containing only the bare necessities needed to run makedeb.

 ## Downloading images
 Images can be downloaded from the following: